1987 Belize Air International C-97 Mexico City crash: Accident

-A problem developed on the plane's landing gear and caused a short circuit.
+A problem developed with the plane's landing gear and caused a short circuit.
 The short circuit caused small fires on the aircraft, with smoke emitting from its engines.
 The aircraft then slammed onto the highway with its belly.
-The wings struck a high tension tower, causing a massive blackout in a nearby neighborhood.
-The aircraft flew under a pedestrian bridge and smashed into vehicles, killing some motorists instantly and horribly injuring others.
-The four engined plane skidded down the highway and broke into two sections.
-The tail of the plane separated from its main body and smashed into a three-story building, while the rest of the aircraft skidded and impacted the crowded Tras Lomita restaurant.
+The wings struck a high tension tower, causing a major blackout in a nearby neighborhood.
+The aircraft flew under a pedestrian bridge and crashed into vehicles, killing some motorists instantly and seriously injuring others.
+The plane then skidded down the highway and broke into two sections.
+The tail of the plane separated from its main body and hit a three-story building, while the rest of the aircraft skidded and impacted the crowded Tras Lomita restaurant.
 It then exploded in what onlookers described as an "inferno".
 Parts of the aircraft then flew into a gas station and caused a massive fire.

 Emergency services immediately arrived at the scene and pulled several survivors from the wreckage.
-At least 7 people inside the plane were found alive, including American pilots Frederick Moore and Robert Banty, and the load master.
+At least 7 people inside the plane were found alive, including American pilots Frederick Moore and Robert Banty and the load master.
 Dead horses could be seen after the crash.
 Two out of 18 horses had to be shot by police, as they were too badly injured.
 At least one horse survived in good condition and was evacuated from the scene.
 12 people were evacuated by helicopter to the Red Cross hospital with third-degree burns.
 Teresa Marquez of the federal Emergency Rescue Service said at least seven people on the ground were severely burned and taken to two hospitals.
 At least 25 vehicles were rammed and caught fire due to the crash, and a further 44 people on the ground were killed, bringing the death toll to nearly 50.
 Officials estimated the plane left a 450-to-600 foot path of destruction as it skidded along the highway.